How to Spend 48 Hours in Boston

 Where to take a walk in the park & get a breath of fresh air

 Boston is a pretty wide-spread city, with many nooks and crannies, and bridges connecting masses of land between winding rivers.
 If the weather’s right, I recommend taking a stroll through the Boston Public Garden and Boston Commons.
-This public park is located downtown Boston and is the oldest public park in the USA!
+This public park is located in downtown Boston and is the oldest public park in the USA!
 Take a ride in a swan boat, pack a picnic, people watch, toss a frisbee, or simply relax – you can never go wrong.

 Where to go (window) shopping

-Faneuil Hall marketplace: A pedestrian only area of the city, comprised of 3 historic market buildings and a promenade, this quaint spot is great for enjoying street performers, checking out local shops and artisans and, of course, stumbling upon many cafes and restaurants!
+Faneuil Hall marketplace: A pedestrian-only area of the city, comprised of 3 historic market buildings and a promenade, this quaint spot is great for enjoying street performers, checking out local shops and artisans, and, of course, stumbling upon many cafes and restaurants!
 I happened to be here over St. Patrick’s Day weekend (which is a whole other thing on its own I would recommend!) and this place was absolutely thriving with the Irish pride of the city.

-Beacon Hill: Potentially the cutest area of the city, Beacon hill is as charming as it gets – with winding side streets and cobblestone roads lined with Victorian brick row houses and antique lanterns, this place is an Instagrammer’s dream.
+Potentially the cutest area of the city, Beacon Hill is as charming as it gets – with winding side streets and cobblestone roads lined with Victorian brick row houses and antique lanterns, this place is an Instagrammer’s dream.
 It is also in this area that you will find many boutique and antique shops to wander through.
 Here, you can also check out an amazing local Boston designer I stumbled upon during my stay in the city.
 Allison’s pieces are minimalistic and transformative (meaning each piece can be worn multiple ways), and are made from sustainable fabrics, constructed right in New England.
 Click here to check out the “Paridaez” website.
 The below photo is taken from Allison’s @Paridaez Instagram account.

 Oh yeah, and the incredibly picturesque Acorn Street?
 That’s also located in Beacon Hill…